Read about a selection of our own and partner projects that the Foundation has been implementing or significantly supporting for a long time.

 This project has long been implemented by the Children’s Crisis Centre (Dětské krizové centrum – DKC), a unique professional and medical aid facility in the Czech Republic focused on abused, neglected children.
-The target group consists mainly of children aged 0 – 18 years and early adults (up to 26 years) affected by physical and psychological abuse, sexual abuse, or children traumatized and growing up in an environment that threatens their healthy development.
+The target group consists mainly of children aged 0 – 18 years and early adults (up to 26 years) affected by physical and psychological abuse, sexual abuse, or children traumatized and growing up in an environment which threatens their healthy development.
 DKC also provides help to families, i.e. parents, grandparents of children at risk or other significant persons (foster parents, other caring persons).

-The DKC’s professional services aim primarily to ensure the safety and protection of children at risk from further attacks of physical, sexual or psychological violence; to provide children and their families with psychological support, emotional stabilization and safe accompaniment in consolidating their situations; to develop their independence and competence to deal with a long-term adverse situation; to minimise the negative impact on the child, to preserve – if it is in the child’s interest – family ties and to help to reintegrate the family back into society.
+The DKC’s professional services aim primarily to ensure the safety and protection of children at risk from further attacks of physical, sexual or psychological violence; to provide children and their families with psychological support, emotional stabilization and safe accompaniment in consolidating their situations; to develop their independence and competence to deal with a long-term adverse situation; to minimize the negative impact on the child, to preserve – if in the child’s interest – family ties and to help to reintegrate the family back into society.